joomcode/e2ed/README.md

 and then screenshots from this directory will be displayed in the HTML report.
 If `null`, screenshots will not be displayed in the HTML report.

+`regroupSteps: (steps: readonly LogEvent[]) => readonly LogEvent[]`: a function that regroups the tree of test steps in the HTML report.
+This way, you can leave only the important test steps (actions, checks) at the top level, while hiding minor technical steps at deeper levels of the tree (they will be visible in the report if you explicitly expand them).

 `reportFileName: string | null`: the name of the file under which, after running the tests, the HTML report will be saved in the `autotests/reports` directory, for example, `report.html`.
 Also this name is used as the title of the report page.